Scheduling periodic messages on a shared link: Greedy Algorithms for Arbitrary Messages

 \subsection{Meta-Offset}

-The method of this section is described in~\cite{dominique2018deterministic} and it achieves the same bound on the load using a different method.
-It is recalled here to help understand several algorithms in the article.
+The method of this section is described in~\cite{bartharxiv2018deterministic} and it achieves the same bound on the load using a different method.
+It is recalled here as an introduction to the algorithms of the next section.
 The idea is to restrict the possible offsets at which messages can be scheduled.
-It seems counter-intuitive, since it decreases artificially the number of available offsets to schedule new messages.
+It seems counter-intuitive since it decreases artificially the number of available offsets to schedule new messages.
 However, it allows reducing the number of forbidden offsets for unscheduled messages.
-A \textbf{meta-offset} is an offset of value $i\tau$, with $i$ an integer from $0$ to $P / \tau$.
+A \textbf{meta-offset} is an offset of value $i\tau$, with $i$ an integer from $0$ to $\lceil P / \tau \rceil - 1$.
 We call \metaoffset the greedy algorithm which works as \firstfit, but consider only meta-offsets when scheduling messages.